Choosing a digital interface

 - using an interface provided by a third-party integrated service provider (ISP)

-If you are considering building your own interface, be aware that connecting to the dashboards system will be a significant undertaking.
-It will typically require specialist resource and experience in order to meet the standards that the Money and Pensions Service (MaPS) sets.
+If you are considering building your own interface, be aware that connecting to the digital architecture will be a significant undertaking and you should engage with MaPS at the earliest opportunity.
+It will typically require specialist resource and experience to meet the standards that MaPS sets and will be subject to extensive testing.
 It could also deliver a lot of traffic to your systems and these will need to be available at any time.
+Your systems will need to be able to process requests within seconds.
 You should carefully consider all these aspects before deciding on the best solution for you.

 Whichever approach you take, you remain accountable for ensuring your scheme is connected to dashboards on time and that it remains compliant.
 You should ensure robust processes are in place for the selection, appointment, management and replacement of any suppliers.